 Owner Leah Eyles tells me she was determined to open her own shop in the area.
 "Roncesvalles is its own little village," she says.
 "And it had a flower shop, coffee shops, but no gift store.

 Leah decided to create her own space after working at Red Pegasus for 10 years and taking a trip around the globe.
-"It was when I was in Australia," she says, "that I realized I needed to start something new.
+"It was nearing the end of my 3 week trip," she says, "that I realized I needed to come back and start something new.

 Scout has sort of a nature-cozy type of feel.
-One of the first pieces Leah shows me is a 100% wool headband ($38) from a company called Westlake Designs in Montreal.
-It's very "ski lodge" with a simple knotted knit design, but very soft and would surely keep you warm.
+Leah shows me a 100% wool knit hat and mentions all the knitwear and outerwear is handmade in Canada.
+It's very soft and would surely keep you warm.

 Leah says she's always "scouting" (ha..) for new pieces and will be updating inventory on a regular basis.